 - I grew up in Western New York, moved to Boston, and now live in Bethesda, Maryland, about a 10-mile bicycle commute from the National Mall in Washington, D.C.

 - My favorite regions to visit are New England and New York, Florida, the West Coast, and the great national parks of the West.

 - I’ve visited more than 100 national parks across about 30 states and stayed in most of the historic national park lodges.

-- My all-time favorite travel books remain John Steinbeck’s Travels with Charley and David Lamb’s Over the Hills: A Midlife Escape Across America by Bicycle, a book that changed my life.
+- My all-time favorite travel books remain John Steinbeck’s Travels with Charley and David Lamb’s Over the Hills: A Midlife Escape Across America by Bicycle, a book that profoundly changed my life.

-Many thanks to historian/educator Tim Grove, whose fine blog historyplaces inspired me to give blogging a try.
+Many thanks to my friend and colleague historian/educator Tim Grove, whose fine blog historyplaces inspired me to give blogging a try.